selimober/selimober.github.io/_posts/2015-05-11-saving-continuous-deployment.md

 2. __Stability over uncertainty__

 	Just look one more time to the picture above.
 What is the feeling you get when you see the huge plan over the wall?
 Is it not something like "These folks put a huge amount of effort into planning this release, they certainly know what they are doing!"?
-Since this is not something you can prepare overnight and execute in one click, It gives you the assurance that whatever you've released, it's there to stay.
+Since this is not something you can prepare overnight and execute with one click, It gives you the assurance that whatever you've released it's there to stay.
 Like at least for 6 months.
 Now ain't it comforting?

 3. __Panic zone over comfort zone__